thespragg/leagues-task-planner/README.md

 # OSRS Leagues Route Planner

 ## Overview
-A Vue 3 application for planning and tracking routes in Old School RuneScape (OSRS) Leagues, built with Bun.
+An application for planning and tracking routes in Old School RuneScape (OSRS) Leagues, built with Vue 3.

 ## Prerequisites
 - Bun 1.0+